 We moved around slowly when the possum was feeding to get a slightly closer look and she was totally endearing to watch.
 If we made a sound or moved suddenly, she’d freeze for a few seconds until she was confident we weren’t a threat.

-I was hoping to catch a glimpse of them at Chambers Wildlife Lodge as apparently they’re quite abundant around Lake Eacham.
-But I guess as wild animals, they move around, so of course sighting them isn’t guaranteed.
+I was hoping to see one at Chambers Wildlife Lodge as apparently they’re quite abundant around Lake Eacham.
+But I guess as wild animals, they move around, so of course sightings aren’t guaranteed.

 Sugar Gliders can be found all over the north and east of Australia, although the Atherton Tablelands is home to more species of possums and gliders than anywhere else on Earth.
 The stats here are nuts!